Garbage Disposals Air Switch

 Step-by-Step Installation process

-8. Attach the cut end of the tube to the nipple on the control box.
-Make sure it fits tightly to prevent any air leaks.
+4. Attach the other end of the air tube to the inlet on the converter box.

 Safety Precautions